Reckless Driving in Virginia: The Ultimate Guide: [Updated 2020]

 (4) you may receive up to a $2,500.00 fine.

-In Virginia any speeds over 80 Miles Per Hours in considered Reckless Driving.
-Any speed of over 20 MPH over the posted speed limit is also considered Reckless Driving.
-With some of the speed limits on the major interstate highways like I-95, I-85, I 64, I- 81 the posted speed limits can be 70 MPH, so just 11 MPH on these highways can result in a serious Reckless Driving Violation.
+In Virginia any speed over 85 Miles Per Hour in considered Reckless Driving.
+Any speed at or above 20 MPH over the posted speed limit is also considered Reckless Driving.
+With some of the speed limits on the major interstate highways like I-95, I-85, I 64, I- 81 the posted speed limits can be 70 MPH, so just 16 MPH on these highways can result in a serious Reckless Driving Violation.
+So in a 55 or 65 MPH zone, yes 85 MPH is reckless driving.
+But in a 70 MPH zone, you have to be going at or above 86 MPH for it to be considered reckless driving.

 What happens if you speed over 100 mph?

-If caught Speeding in excess of 100 MPH, the Judge will consider Jail time following the legal statues which can result in a conviction and sentence up to 1 year of incarceration.
+If caught Speeding in excess of 100 MPH, the Judge will likely impose some amount of a jail sentence following a conviction for Reckless Driving and that sentence conceivably can be up to 1 year of incarceration.
 One may also face suspension of driving privileges, fines up to $2500, and/or points on the Drivers License.

 Do I have to go to court if I got a reckless driving ticket?

 Since reckless driving is a criminal offense, you don’t have an option.
 You will be required to appear in court on a certain date, which is usually indicated on your ticket.
-The good news is that you don’t have to appear in person.
-If your schedule is tight, you cannot afford to be spending time in court, while neglecting your work or other daily commitments.
+The good news is that if you hire an attorney, you usually don’t have to appear in person.
+If your schedule is tight, you cannot afford to be spending time in court while neglecting your work or other daily commitments.
 Also, if you are an out-of-state driver, then attending court sessions can be expensive and time-consuming.
 That’s why it is always advisable to hire a local reckless driving lawyer to help in navigating this intimidating and complicated court process.

 Can I go to jail for reckless driving?
 How likely is jail time for reckless driving?